This is how the SpaceX capsule passed over Mexico was seen

 They had no access to a toilet for about 10 hours, from the time the hatch was closed at 5:40 p.m. until after the splashdown, about 10 hours later.

-“Of course it is not optimal, but we are prepared to cope,” NASA astronaut Megan McArthur said at a press conference before departure.
+“Of course it is not optimal, but we are prepared to cope,” NASA astronaut Megan McArthur told a press conference before departure.

 fjb